Disguido: Biography

 In 2006, they founded the cultural association Oltre la Scena, through which they produce international theatrical shows.

 In 2010, they created the performance Chapeau Cinema, which they presented at the World Magic Championships, FISM, in 2015 (Rimini, Italy) and 2018 (Busan, Korea).
 The act modernized the art of chapeaugraphy, creating new forms of hats (such as a bull, telephone, shark, and knife sharpener) and integrating them with cinema.

 In 2017, they created Abracadabra - La notte dei miracoli, an international magic festival in Rome and on tour in Italy, showcasing some of the world's most renowned illusionists.

 Duet Disguido was invited to the Italian National Television (Rai) Programs, participated in WebTV programs, and discussed and reviewed in independent press such as Periscopio (Ferrara, Italy), Il Corriere della Citta (Italy), Rimini Today (Rimini, Italy), Firenze Today (Firenze, Italy), Askanews (Italy), Tag24 (Rome, Italy)., Sky and other.

-On the International level, duet Disguido took part in the World Championaships of Magic - FISM Fédération Internationale des Sociétés Magiques (Italy, South Korea), International Forum of Magicians in Saint Petersburg (Russia), American TV show Penn & Teller: Fool Us, Edinburgh Festival Fringe (Scotland) and theathers in France, theathers and TV in Latvia.
+On the International level, duet Disguido took part in the World Championaships of Magic - FISM Fédération Internationale des Sociétés Magiques (Italy, South Korea), International Forum of Magicians in Saint Petersburg (Russia), American TV show Penn & Teller: Fool Us, Edinburgh Festival Fringe (Scotland) and theaters in France, theaters and TV in Latvia.
 They regularly perform in Italy and Internationally.